gaoyi/SlicerBigImage/README.md

 ## Modules
 This extension currently has two modules:

-* SlicerScopeViewer: This module loads and views the WSI images.
+* BigImageViewer: This module loads and views the WSI images.
 * ColorDecomposition: This module performs the color/staining decomposition of the image.

 Their detailed usages are listed below.
 More modules including nucleus segmentaiton and others will be uploaded soon.